msrd0/QSL/README.md

 - char(50) "name" !unique !notnull
 ```

+Currently only `int` and `uint` are supported as primary keys.
+In future versions, more types
+might be supported.

 ## `qsldump`

 If you have an existing database and want to generate it's definition file, you can use the